-The Inventor or Creator will cooperate with the Office of Technology Transfer in its protection of University interests in disclosed technology including executing appropriate assignments to perfect legal rights.
+The Inventor or Creator will cooperate with CTTC in its protection of University interests in disclosed Technology or works of authorship, including executing appropriate assignments to perfect legal rights.
 It is anticipated that the Inventor or Creator will be an active participant in the licensing process and will be consulted prior to licensing decisions.

-Inventors or Creators having an interest in a potential licensee may request that the potential licensee be given the right of first negotiation, consistent with University policy on conflicts of interest and any other applicable school or departmental policies.
+Inventors or Creators having an interest in a potential licensee may request that the potential licensee be given the right of first negotiation, consistent with University policy on Conflicts of Interest and Commitment and any other applicable school or departmental policies.
 Normally such a request will be granted.

-If the Office of Technology Transfer, in consultation with the Provost or the Vice Chancellor for Health Affairs, determines not to file for a patent or actively pursue the transfer of particular technology, the University will at the Inventor's or Creator's request assign ownership of the technology to the Inventor consistent with any existing governmental rights.
+If CTTC, in consultation with the Provost (or the Provost's designee), determines not to file for a patent or actively pursue the transfer of particular Technology, the University will at the Inventor's or Creator's request assign ownership of the Technology/authored work to the Inventor or Creator, consistent with any existing governmental and contractual rights.
 These decisions normally will be made within one year of the date of disclosure.